-All burners need to be either fully commissioned simultaneously, with the points in the combustion curve entered at the same point and at similar angular degrees to ensure that all burners are firing with good emissions throughout the firing range.
-Alternatively the systems can be commissioned independently with the option 12 set to 1 EGA Monitoring only and then set to 2 or 3 afterwards with trim values entered in single point change one system at a time.
-Once all systems are commissioned, burners will modulate as normal and trim to their own trim curve.
+All MMs need to be fully commissioned simultaneously, with the points in the combustion curve entered at the same point and at similar angular degrees to ensure that all burners are firing with good emissions throughout the firing range.
+Alternatively the MMs can be commissioned independently with option 12 set to 1 (EGA monitoring only) and then set to 2 or 3 afterwards with trim values entered in single point change one system at a time.
+Once all systems are commissioned, all MMs will modulate as normal and trim to their own trim curve.

-Safety limits of combustion on EGA can also be used with multi-burner operation, allowing the user to set absolute or offset limits of O2, CO, CO2, NO and exhaust temperature.
+Combustion Safety Limits on the EGAs can also be used with multi-burner operation, allowing the user to set absolute or offset limits of O2, CO, CO2, NO and exhaust temperature.
 Any combustion limits alarms will operate as set in EGA option 13, the effect on other multi-burner systems is dependent on option 43 setting.
 Please refer to the Mk8 MM Installation and Commissioning Guide for more information on setting up combustion limits

-Note: When using multiple EGA's the CEMS on the master EGA is based on the total of all systems, the slaves CEMS is only on the individual MM.
+Note: When using multiple EGAs, the CEMS on the Master MM's EGA is based on the total of all systems, the Slave EGA CEMS is only on the individual MM.